vxcus/Venus/README.md

 ## Final words / Thanksgiving

 This project was the main reason why I managed my depression.
 Programming this is a kind of therapy, as already mentioned above.
 Maintaining this project all alone was definitely not possible.
 Therefore I want to thank some people and spread some love.
+My message is when you suffer in live, do whatever makes you happy, ignore other people hating you for what you're doing.
+Keep going and value every success.
+Be proud of who you are and what you're doing.
 - **[@Phit420](https://github.com/Phit420) & JavaDouble:** Thank you for maintaining the project with me, even tho we had some parallels sometimes.
 It means a lot to me, much love to you.
 Thank you for realizing my dream of maintaining an anticheat like this.
 - **[@officialMex](https://github.com/officialMex):** I would like to thank you for the inventory move check and a lot of help during the bad times of my live.
 Especially the last thing, means a lot to me. <3
 - **[@Shadow192](https://github.com/Shadow192):** Thank you for trusting me with this plugin and helping me with any issues that I've faced.